 - Implied consent is not necessarily given orally or in a written document, but is understood to be given when a patient shows up for a simple noninvasive procedure or when it is a certain procedure as a part of a larger surgical agreement.

 - Emergency situations require a quick response, and it’s not always possible to get informed consent if the patient is unable to communicate.
 Life-saving measures may be taken with an assumption of implied consent.

 - Compulsory tests do not require consent.
-These tests often arise in situations of communicable disease or mental health issues.
+These tests often arise in situations of a communicable disease or mental health issues.

 - Consent for incapacitated adults or minors must be sought from a guardian or designated person if the patient is not fit to give consent.
-The age of a child can also make it difficult to determine consent, and this can be a difficult area when parents, guardians or other caregivers disagree with a patient's decision.
+The age of a child can also make it difficult to determine consent, and this can be a difficult area when parents, guardians, or other caregivers disagree with a patient’s decision.

 Get All The Information You Need